j23414/mango-user-guide/quickstart.md

 "gel\_sum.txt" contains GEL commands. **GEL** stands for **Graph Exploration Language**.
 GEL allows reproducible multi-graph analysis.
 It's a flexible powerful language that will continue to be developed.
 Functions are designed to address graph analysis.

 The script should be loaded into the **Editor** panel.
 Notice how key words are highlighted.
-Since this is a quick start, we are not going to avoid explaining the meaning of each line.
+Since this is a quick start, we are going to avoid explaining the meaning of each line.
 Instead we will show you how to run commands line by line.

 Click on the first line in "gel\_sum.txt" to place the cursor.
 If you are on Windows or Linux, press **Ctrl+Enter**.
 If you are on Mac, press **Cmd+Return**.
 Press this key combination multiple times.
 Each time, Mango will execute the line.